The THESAN-ZOOM project: Mystery N/O more -- uncovering the origin of peculiar chemical abundances and a not-so-fundamental metallicity relation at $3<z<12$: Metallicity

 where $Z_0$ is the saturation metallicity, $M_0$ is the turnover mass at which the metallicity approaches saturation, $\gamma$ is the relation slope at lower masses, $\beta$ determines the strength of the turnover, and $\alpha$ is the power-law redshift evolution.
 Instead of fitting all data directly, we calculate the median metallicity in 0.5\,dex bins of stellar mass in the range $10^{6}~\mathrm{M_\odot}<M_\ast<10^{11}~\mathrm{M_\odot}$ and bins of 0.5 in redshift in the range $3<z<12$.
 We also use Eq.~(\ref{eq:mzr_eq}) for the stellar MZR, simply replacing $12+\log(\mathrm{O/H})$ with $[\mathrm{Fe/H}]$.
 Similarly, for total metallicity gas-phase and stellar MZR fits we replace the oxygen abundance with the bulk gas-phase or stellar metallicity.
 We note that due to the weak curvature seen in our sample, the saturation mass is less well constrained than in \citet{Curti:2020aa}, however, this form still fits our MZR well.
 With a larger dataset, particularly with more massive galaxies at higher redshift, we could better constrain the saturation metallicity and its turnover.
 Indeed, in this case it may be necessary to add a redshift evolution to the turnover mass.
 Parameters for fits to the gas-phase and stellar MZR are provided in Table~\ref{tab:mzr_fits}.

 In Fig.~\ref{fig:mass_met_rel} we show our gas-phase and stellar MZR alongside observational derived fits \citep{Curti:2020aa,Curti:2024ab,Yates:2020aa,Sanders:2021aa,Nakajima:2023aa}.
 Our $z=3$ gas-phase MZR lies $\sim$0.2\,dex below the locally measured MZR at $M_\ast\approx10^{11}~\mathrm{M_\odot}$, and an extrapolation of our fit down to $z=0$ agrees with the \citet{Curti:2020aa} MZR within $\sim$0.05\,dex.
 Such agreement is not apparent at lower masses, with our extrapolated $z=0$ MZR $\sim$0.4\,dex below the locally measured MZR for a galaxy with $M_\ast\approx10^{8}~\mathrm{M_\odot}$.
 Taken at face value, this implies that the MZR must evolve more rapidly for lower-mass galaxies than for higher-mass galaxies between $z=0$ and $z=3$.
 However, we are in much closer agreement at low masses with the MZR of \citet{Yates:2020aa}, who fit the MZR using electron temperature-based metallicity measurements for a smaller sample of lower-mass galaxies.
+We further note that our galaxy sample is on-average lower mass than that of \citet{Curti:2020aa}, leading to further uncertainty on direct comparisons at the high-mass end.